Updated on May 5, 2022

 In the summer of 2020, Sloop Brewing did something practically unheard of up until that point; they started the Open Waters Internship Program, an internship aimed at giving Black, Queer, women, and other minority folks a chance to gain an educational experience in a brewery.

-Helmed by Marquita Reese, a black female Queer brewer at Sloop, who also serves as the chairwoman of the brewery’s diversity and inclusion committee, the internship program has broken barriers in the industry.
+Helmed by Marquita Reese, a Black female Queer brewer at Sloop, who also serves as the chairwoman of the brewery’s diversity and inclusion committee, the internship program has broken barriers in the industry.

-This past winter, Michelle Demetillo, a Queer woman of color in the brewing industry, accepted an open position in the program.
-We hope that for years to come more Queer and minority individuals will have the opportunity to “dismantle barriers in the craft beverage industry, and pave the way for positive change in the world of brewing and craft beer by creating a more diverse and inclusive industry,” as it says on the brewery’s website.
-Which is the whole point of Sloop’s groundbreaking initiative.
+For example, Michelle Demetillo, a Queer woman of color in the brewing industry, accepted an open position in the program.
+We hope that for years to come, more Queer and minority individuals will have the opportunity to “dismantle barriers in the craft beverage industry and pave the way for positive change in the world of brewing and craft beer by creating a more diverse and inclusive industry,” as it says on the brewery’s website.

 TALEA Beer Co.